-Keystone Freight Corp. is a motor carrier with a relatively small footprint, barely cracking the top 500 trucking companies with only 35.7 million in annual mileage.
+Keystone Freight Corp. is a motor carrier with a relatively small footprint, barely cracking the top 500 trucking companies with only 21 million in annual mileage.
 Keystone has seven hubs, including one in Baltimore, that span the United States.
 But Keystone is largely a local carrier, with routes usually sticking close-by its hub locations.
-Even with such low mileage, Keystone tractor-trailers have been involved in their fair share of crashes, resulting in 29 injuries and 3 fatalities in the past two years alone.
+Even with such low mileage, Keystone tractor-trailers have been involved in their fair share of crashes, resulting in 22 injuries and 1 fatality in the past two years alone (2021-2023).

 Unlike the larger for-hire carriers such as UPS, FedEx, Swift, Schneider, or J.B.
 Hunt, Keystone is a third-party logistics company.
 Meaning, Keystone provides outsourced logistics services by hiring individual owner/operators to move freight, rather than hiring people to drive trailers owned by the company.
 Many truck drivers aspire to one day own their own rig, giving them a sense of freedom and the ability to be their own boss.
 But owner/operators who choose to drive for companies like Keystone can run into many of the same problems they would have as a regular employee driver.
 At Keystone, for example, employees complain about the physical demand of the job.
 Reportedly, Keystone drivers must unload their trailer by hand, requiring a lot of heavy lifting.